 Our big focus is people but we are also seeking to take care of our earth.
 Product made of organic material means local farmers and environment are not exposed to pesticides.

 As a Melbourne based enterprise, for Dignity is doing our bit to reduce waste and be eco friendly.
 Reducing our carbon footprint on the earth is an important focus for us.
-We recycle and reusing whenever we can, and we wrap product using clean recycled and FSC mix paper and compostable bags, made in Australian.
+We recycle and reusing whenever we can, and we wrap product using clean recycled and FSC mix paper and compostable bags, made in Australia.
 Making conscious decisions includes using carbon neutral delivery services as a preferred option, whenever possible.”

 4. Designs by local artisan or crafted by hand